klaarnut/user-docs/en/glossary.md

 : The penny-sized floating menus on left hand when you're at Design menu (7 green floating menus) and Content menu (4 blue floating menu).

 **Frontend Role**
-: The low permisison 2 users, User and VIP, that are accessible website user area like your website, member area, member only.
+: The low permisison 2 users, User and VIP, that are accessible website user area like your website, member area, member only page.

 ## G